supply_chain_network Module

 The notation and references (equations, sections, examples, etc.) used below refer to Snyder and Shen, Fundamentals of Supply Chain Theory (FoSCT), 2nd edition (2019).

 A SupplyChainNetwork is used primarily for multi-echelon inventory optimization (MEIO) or simulation.
-Most data for the problem instance is specified in the SupplyChainNode objects contained within the SupplyChainNetwork, rather than in the network itself.
+Most data for the problem instance is specified in the SupplyChainNode and SupplyChainProduct objects contained within the SupplyChainNetwork, rather than in the network itself.

 API Reference